Online time series prediction using feature adjustment: Experiments

 \subsection{Baseline methods}

 We evaluated four state-of-the-art time series online learning methods: DSOF \cite{lau2025fast}, Proceed \cite{zhao2025proactive}, ADCSD \cite{guo2024online}, and SOLID \cite{chen2024calibration}.
-Additionally, we included two fundamental baselines: traditional (delayed) online gradient descent (applied to all model parameters) and feature-space online gradient descent (updating only the encoder output features, we name this method fOGD).
-Two other online methods—OneNet \cite{wen2023onenet} and FSNet \cite{lau2025fast}—were considered too.
+Additionally, we included two fundamental baselines: traditional (delayed) online gradient descent (applied to all model parameters) and feature-space online gradient descent (only updating the feature representations, we name this method as fOGD).
+Two other online methods—OneNet \cite{wen2023onenet} and FSNet \cite{pham2023learning}—were considered too.
 But it should be noted that they require proprietary forecasting model architectures rather than functioning as plug-in solutions for arbitrary point predictors, which differs from other methods.